 We believe that when children leave Starks Field they will have a broad and varied knowledge of Art having been exposed to a wide range of Artists and Movements.

 Children in every year group have weekly music lessons where they have lots of opportunities to immerse themselves in different genres of music as well as learn about great composers and musicians.
 Within lessons, children explore musical instruments and musical technology, develop their singing and compose their own original pieces of music.
 Whilst the emphasis is on practical activity, children learn key musical vocabulary in order to evaluate compositions as well as learning how to use appropriate musical notation to write music.
-In addition, singing assemblies are held weekly – one for years 1-3 and one for years 4-6 – where children are taught about singing techniques and are given the opportunity to sing together.

 Design and Technology

 At Starks Field, we value design and technology as an opportunity for creativity and a chance to learn new skills.
 At our school, children have many opportunities to design and make products which have relevance and use in real life.
 As part of their learning, pupils research, plan and design their products before constructing them using a range of materials.
 In every year group, children then have the chance to learn the practical skills necessary to ensure their designs are fit for purpose.
-These skills include cutting, shaping, and sewing, weaving as well as joining and finishing in woodwork.
+These skills include measuring, cutting, shaping, and sewing, weaving as well as joining and finishing in woodwork.
 They also learn further life skills through various cooking activities.
 After the project, children evaluate and test their products to help them consider improvements for the future.

 Children at Starks Field are given the opportunity to learn Spanish.
 We employ a Spanish speaking teacher who focuses working in Key Stage 2 to extend children with grammar and written Spanish.
 We have links to a school in Spain where children correspond via letter.